List of crossings of the River Thames: Note on the listing

 The list is from the estuary to the source.
 A few of the crossings listed are public foot bridges using walkways across lock gates and then bridges parallel to or on top of the associated weir(s) to the non-lock-associated bank.
 Most of the other locks on the River Thames also have walkways across their lock gates and/or weirs, but these do not completely cross the river, or are restricted to authorised personnel only, and are therefore not listed.

-Also operating are boat services, ranging from year-round in London to seven or fewer months (including the summer) serving upper stretches.
-Whilst their main purpose is not to carry people across the river, several bring about one or more crossings but usually not to points facing each other.
+In addition to ferry services which directly cross the river, and are listed here, there are also other boat services running along the river.
+Whilst their main purpose is not to carry people across the river, they may provide incidental crossing facilities, although usually not to points facing each other.
+Such services are not listed.